ABout JOhn A. Goodman

 His first book – Strategic Customer Service – offers a panoramic view of his body of work and presents a proven, practical approach for leveraging the profitability of better customer relationships.

 It has been translated to multiple languages in both Europe and Asia.
-The new second edition of Strategic Customer Service was published by Harper Collins February 2019 and will include enhanced section on empowerment, Voice of the Customer, technology and outsourcing.
+The new second edition of Strategic Customer Service was published by Harper Collins February 2019 and includes an enhanced section on empowerment, Voice of the Customer, technology and outsourcing.

 John is an engineer by training.
 So it’s no surprise that his approach to harnessing the benefits of a better customer experience is powered by his appreciation and skills for measuring and quantifying voice of the customer data.
 His motto: if you can’t measure it, you can’t improve the management of it.